netreplica/graphite/README.md

 # Netreplica Graphite
 Network Visualization for Emulated Topologies

+## Running Graphite in Docker

+The easiest way of adding Graphite to your environment is to run it as a Docker container.
+Follow [the guide](docs/DOCKER.md) to learn how.

+## Detailed instructions on using Graphite to visualize Containerlab topologies

+Follow [step-by-step reference](docs/CONTAINERLAB.md) to learn how to use Graphite with ContainerLab.

+## NANOG-84 Hackathon

 [NANOG-84 Hackathon](https://www.nanog.org/events/nanog-84-hackathon/) Idea

 ![NANOG-84 Hackathon Idea](images/clab-graphite.png)

-## Visualizing ContainerLab topologies

-Follow [step-by-step reference](docs/CONTAINERLAB.md) to learn how to use Graphite with ContainerLab.

 ## Copyright notice